CSCfi/csc-user-guide/docs/support/support-howto.md

 *   User doesn't know how to do Y either.
 *   User asks for help with Y.
 *   Others try to help user with Y, but are confused because Y seems like a strange problem to want to solve.
-*   After much interaction and wasted time, it finally becomes clear that the user really wants help with X, and that Y wasn't even a suitable solution for X.
+*   After a lot of emails and time, it finally becomes clear that the user really wants help with X, and that Y wasn't even a suitable solution for X.

-To avoid the XY problem, if you struggle with Y but really what you are after is X, please also tell us about X. Tell us what you really want to achieve.
-Solving Y can take a long time.
-We have had cases where after enormous effort on Y we realized that the user wanted X and that Y was not the best way to achieve X.

 ##Tell us also what worked

 Rather often we get requests of the type "I cannot get X to run on two nodes".
 The request then does not mention whether it worked on one node or on one core or whether it never worked and that this was the first attempt.
 Perhaps the problem has even nothing to do with one or two nodes.
-In order to better isolate the problem and avoid wasting time with many back and forth emails, please tell us what actually worked so far.
+In order to better isolate the problem and avoid losing time with many back and forth emails, please tell us what actually worked so far.
 Tell us how you have tried to isolate the problem.
 This requires some effort from you but this is what we expect from you.

 ##Tell us which documentation you have already read